pb99u069/cardano-api-documentation/examples/simpleTx.md

 `signedTx = makeSignedTransaction allKeyWits txbody`

-where allKeyWits is, in our case, a list of just one key witness.
+where allKeyWits is, in our case, a list of just the one key witness.

 under the hood, signing a transaction looks like this: